xbeat/Machine-Learning/README.md

 Introduction to Time Series Modeling with RAG

 Time series modeling is a critical component in various applications, from weather forecasting to stock market analysis.
 This presentation introduces a novel approach using a Retrieval-Augmented Generation (RAG) framework for time series analysis.
 We'll explore how this method addresses challenges like complex spatio-temporal dependencies and distribution shifts, leveraging a hierarchical, multi-agent architecture to improve predictions on new data.

+## Understanding Silhouette Score for Clustering

+Introduction to Silhouette Score

+The silhouette score measures how similar an object is to its own cluster compared to other clusters.
+It ranges from -1 to 1, where a high value indicates good clustering.
+The metric combines both cohesion (within-cluster distance) and separation (between-cluster distance).

 ## Visualizing Trends with Line Charts